VEXPA: Validated EXPonential Analysis through regular sub-sampling: Numerical illustration

 How has the computation of the $\alpha_i$ profited from the cluster analysis as well?
-Since the clusters in ${_uL}$ consist of 6 elements, we know which decimation did not contribute to the validation and so we can omit all data points from that decimation in the linear system from which the parameters $\alpha_i$ are computed!
-So the computation of the $\alpha_i$ starts from already outlier filtered data.
+Since the clusters in ${_uL}$ consist of 5, 6 or 7 elements, we can deduce precisely which subset(s) $\Phi_k$ did not contribute to the validation and so we can omit all data points from such subset(s) in the linear system delivering the parameters $\alpha_i$.
+So the computation of the $\alpha_i$ starts from outlier filtered data.